Welcome to Santa Clara University's English Department

 Minoring in English

-The English minor requires the two foundation courses (English 20 and 21), plus five electives.
+The English minor requires the two foundation courses (English 14 or 15, and 16), plus five electives.
 Of these five electives, four need to be upper division.

 The Creative Writing Program offers students a coherent course of study in poetry, fiction, and creative nonfiction.
 The creative writing minor is firmly grounded within the liberal arts tradition, integrating courses in poetry, fiction, screenwriting, and creative nonfiction writing within their broader literary and cultural context.